Crib 5 — also known as Ignition Source 5 — refers to material or furniture that’s been tested to pass UK Fire Regulations.

 This test is used in relation to upholstery and furniture coverings, and is conducted by building a small crib-like structure from wooden planks that have been glued together.
 These structures have to be five tiers high to be used in the test — hence the name, Crib 5.
 Another standard, referred to as Crib 7, is used to test materials that will go into prison cells and high risk environments.

-Lint is then attached to the bottom of the structure and propane-diol (a non-flammable liquid) is added.
-The structure is then ignited with a match.
+Lint and the fabric are attached to the bottom of the Crib 5 structure and propanediol (a non-flammable liquid) is added to increase absorption.
+The testing unit is then ignited with a match.

 It’s important to remember that different fabrics burn at different rates, and their natural fire resistance will vary as a result.
 Many materials can be treated to stop flames from spreading, but they will still burn, as only the back of the material is treated.
 When the flames burn through the surface of the fabric, the treated area will act as a firewall to put the fire out.